(GUIDE) How To Cook Pinto Beans In Pressure Cooker?

 3. Use Sufficient Liquid: Be sure to add enough cooking liquid to the pressure cooker to ensure proper and even cooking of the pinto beans.
 The liquid can be water, vegetable broth, or any other flavored liquid of your choice.
 It is generally recommended to use a ratio of 1 cup of liquid for every 1 cup of dried beans.

-Related: (GUIDE) How To Make Stew In Pressure Cooker?
+Related: (GUIDE) How To Cook Dry Beans In Pressure Cooker?

 Cook Times For Pinto Beans In A Pressure Cooker